 A minor program in Psychology is available to students registered in any B.Sc. program other than Psychology.
 This program is intended to complement a student's primary field of study by providing a focused introduction to specialized topics in psychology.

 A separate minor concentration exists for students registered in a program in the Faculty of Arts.

-The Minor program for Science students requires the completion of 24 credits, of which no more than 6 may overlap with the primary program.
+The Minor program for Science students requires the completion of 24 credits in Psychology, of which no more than 6 may overlap with the primary program.
 All courses in the Minor program must be passed with a minimum grade of C. A prerequisite to the program is PSYC 204 or equivalent.